 - We are following the published term dates.
-The Easter holiday period runs from Monday 6th April to Friday 17th April.
-The summer term starts on Monday 20th April.
+The summer term runs until Friday 17th July.

 - We will continue to issue guidance and updates to all parents via our normal school communication systems and on an individual basis as required.